aarbeikop/ZuCo-Enhanced-Sentiment/README.md

 - Seaborn and Matplotlib for visualization

 ## Dataset
 The project uses the ZuCo dataset for sentiment analysis.
-Ensure the dataset is structured as per the requirements described in the `data.py` script.
 You can find the dataset here: https://osf.io/q3zws/ or here: https://github.com/DS3Lab/zuco-nlp/tree/master/sentiment-analysis

 ## Model Architecture